Grantham Art Prize

 Grantham Climate Art Prize 2023

-The 2023 theme will be climate action, using Institute’s Climate Action hub as inspiration for positive actions we can all take to reduce our impact on the planet, including reducing energy use and bills and eating less meat and dairy.
-We will be inviting young people’s interpretation of these themes, and how they imagine a better world.
+The 2023 art prize theme will be climate action to ensure a more sustainable future world.
+It will use the Institute’s Climate Action hub, including our popular 9 things you can do about climate change, as inspiration for positive actions we can all take to reduce our impact on the planet, including reducing energy use and bills, green travel, protecting nature and eating less meat and dairy.
+We will be inviting young people age 11 – 25 to interpret these themes and focus on at least one of them when depicting their visions of a greener, cleaner, cooler future world.

 Grantham Art Prize 2021